Biryani | The Wizard’s Table

 Biryani

-Origin: They say the scent of biryani can make a home appear where none exists.
-It began as birian — rice fried before steaming, a Persian art of layering grain and spice.
+Origin: It began as birian — rice fried before steaming, a Persian art of layering grain and spice.

 When the Mughals carried it into India, it took root in every language, every kitchen.
 Each region rewrote it: saffron in Hyderabad, rosewater in Lucknow, coconut milk in Malabar.